raaidrt/tacopy/DESIGN.md

 # Tacopy

 **Author:** Raaid Tanveer
 **Date:** 2025-11-15

 ## Introduction

 Python is an interpreted language.
-This means that any Python programs that are run are not privy to any and all of the modern compiler optimizations that make modern programming languages fast.
+This means that Python programs that are run are not privy to any and all of the modern compiler optimizations that make compiled programming languages fast.

 In the spirit of creating a library of common compiler optimizations that we can apply to Python functions, we are creating Tacopy, a Tail-Call Optimization Decorator.